Azure AD B2C: Frequently asked questions (FAQ)

 Follow these steps to delete your Azure AD B2C tenant:

-- Now sign in to the Azure portal as the Subscription Administrator.
-(Use the same work or school account or the same Microsoft account that you used to sign up for Azure.)
+- Next, sign in to the Azure portal as the Subscription Administrator.
+Use the same work or school account or the same Microsoft account that you used to sign up for Azure.

-- Navigate to the Active Directory menu on the left.
+- Select Azure Active Directory on the left-hand menu.

 - Select each user in turn (exclude the Subscription Administrator user you are currently signed in as).
-Click Delete at the bottom of the page and click YES when prompted.
+Select Delete at the bottom of the page and select YES when prompted.